noahgibbs/pixiurge/CONCEPTS.md

 Displayables.
 Most of Pixiurge is about passing the messages back and forth in a reasonable way.

+The Pixiurge App may handle all of this by itself, or may have existing chunks of code to handle message handling and state processing.
+These mini-libraries are called "Slivers".

+The "Demiurge Engine" or "Simulation Engine" handles all changes in persistent state.
+Each separate smaller Sliver handles some part of the state, some part of the message passing and (possibly) some part of the user interface to accept actions and display the results.

+A Pixiurge App can be made of many different Slivers, plus various other code (not necessarily in Slivers) for actions, display, message passing, logic and whatnot.

 ### Displayables on the Server, sprites on the Client

 A Pixiurge server provides different views into Demiurge for a lot of different clients at a lot of different times.
-The same zone or room looks different to different players, as you'd expect it to, and of course each player only sees a sliver of the game world at any time.
+The same zone or room looks different to different players, as you'd expect it to, and of course each player only sees a sliver of the game world at any time - often the one specific room they're currently 'standing' in.

 There is one single Demiurge engine on the server, with one copy of each unique item.
 When a Demiurge item changes, several different